 Your P&L includes the same income and expense categories as your annual operating budget minus capital purchases with the addition of depreciation expense and interest.

 Once you determine what your “profit” is, it is up to you to decide what to do with it.
-Some beginning farmers will put all that money right back into the operation, electing to grow the efficiency of the business, investing in new equipment or building a packing shed, for instance.
-Others may take that income out as an “owners draw” for household income.
+Some beginning farmers will put all that money right back into the operation, electing to grow the efficiency of the business, investing in new equipment, or building a packing shed, for instance.
+Others may take that income out as an “owner draw” for household income.
 Finally, some may hold that money in reserve for future investments or cover next year’s expenses.

 Preparing for Taxes — Your Schedule F

-Ranchers and livestock, including poultry farmers, vegetable and fruit growers, nursery owners and even fish farmers running a business need to report their net profit or loss for the tax year using a Schedule F (Profit or Loss from Farming) form.
+Ranchers and livestock, including poultry farmers, vegetable and fruit growers, nursery owners, and even fish farmers running a business need to report their net profit or loss for the tax year using a Schedule F (Profit or Loss from Farming) form.

 A Schedule F also allows you to take advantage of farm-specific deductions.
 The income (or loss) from your Schedule F will then be carried over when you file your personal 1040.

 Most farmers will find it easier to employ a tax professional to finish their annual Schedule F. However, the record-keeping of income and expenses will need to be kept and gathered to provide to the hired accountant.
 Paper receipts may be provided, but most farmers find it is easier to use software developed for farm accounting to keep track of income and expenses.
-If you categorize your income and expenses through out the year, the same information used to formulate budgets, keep track of your cash flow and run your P&L will also fill out your Schedule F when tax time comes around.
+If you categorize your income and expenses throughout the year, the same information used to formulate budgets, keep track of your cash flow, and run your P&L will also fill out your Schedule F when tax time comes around.
 If you'd like to find an easier way to do this give Farmbrite a try!
 We help you just print out that Schedule F at tax time.

 Learn more about accounting needs for small farmers and ranchers.